codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 ### Viewing variables in pipeline builds

 Variables, both system (environment) and custom (user-defined), are injected into pipelines from different sources and at different levels.

-The variables actually used by a specific build of the pipeline varies according to the specific events that triggered the pipeline.
+The variables actually used by a specific build of the pipeline varies according to the events that triggered the pipeline.
-View all the variables used within a selected build, and identify their sources, and overrides if any.
+Select a build to view all its variables, and identify their source, and overrides if any.

 Here's an example of the list of variables for a build.
    {% include